MCP Code Mode

 Set up MCP servers in CODE mode for context-efficient AI agent usage with 3 meta-tools.

-CODE mode replaces individual tools with 3 meta-tools that dramatically reduce context usage.
-Instead of exposing dozens of separate tools, CODE mode gives AI agents a search → read → execute workflow that uses 80–98% fewer tokens.
+CODE mode replaces individual tools with 3 meta-tools that keep the initial context small.
+Instead of exposing dozens of separate tools, CODE mode gives AI agents a search → read → execute workflow that loads API details on demand.

 Why Code Mode?